TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 * The companies that post listings in those areas, allowing for an easier job search.
 * Locations of employers in the nearby-surrounding cities across the area, allowing the user to see and narrow down housing location choices.

+## 6.1.2021 Update
+Sometime between May 20th and May 30th, LinkedIn updated their HTML class names, breaking the original script.</br>
+As of 6.1.2021, this script has been updated to continue being functional.</br>

 ## Dependencies
 #### Indeed_WebScraping.py